jhsu802701/rails_from_scratch_rails5/10-01-users_show.md

 In this chapter, you will provide user profiles.
 The only people who should be allowed to view a user profile are that specific user and the admins.

 ### New Branch
-Enter the command "git checkout -b 10-01-users_show".
+Enter the command `git checkout -b 10-01-users_show`.

 ### User Controller
 * Enter the command `rails generate controller Users new`.